openownership/data-standard/docs/whatisbo.md

 ## ...but it's people that ultimately benefit...

 Even when companies own companies, individuals always appear at the end of the ownership chain.
-They ultimately benefit from companies’ financial successes, and often share in its failures.
+They ultimately benefit from companies’ financial successes, and often share in their failures.

 ![Company 2 owns 100% of Company 3's shares.
 And Person B owns 30% of Company 2's shares](_assets/Diag2-simpleInd.svg)